Transition Planning and Review

 What the Transition Plan should contain

-Under the Care Act the Local Authority should consider building on the transition assessment to form a Transition Plan.
-The aim of the plan is to make the person/carer's transition to adult Care and Support as seamless as possible.
+The Care and Support Statutory Guidance states that the Local Authority and relevant partners should consider building on the transition assessment to form a Transition Plan.
+The aim of the plan is to make the young person/carer's transition to adult Care and Support as seamless as possible.

-The Transition Plan should contain all of the key information in the assessment, along with a plan for the transition to adult Care and Support.
-Plans for young carers and children with Care and Support needs should also include key milestones to support them to achieve their goals along the way.
+The Transition Plan should contain all the key information in the assessment, along with a plan for the transition to adult Care and Support.
+Plans for children with Care and Support needs and young carers should also include key milestones along the way to support them to achieve their goals or desired outcomes.

 From the plan it should be clear what is going to happen, when it is going to happen and what role different people will have.

-It is important that the plan focuses not only on long term goals, but also on the things that are important to the people now.
+It is important that the plan focuses not only on long term goals, but also on the things that are important to the young person/carer now.

 Where the transition assessment identifies needs that are likely to be eligible for adult Care and Support the Local Authority should consider providing an indicative personal budget, so that young people, carers and their families are able to plan their Care and Support before entering the adults system.